-Monica gives public talks about Holding Silvan and other end-of-life issues.
-She's spoken at book clubs, bookstores, and colleges.
-In addition, she speaks frequently at hospitals.
+In addition to speaking at bookstores, book clubs, and colleges, Monica speaks frequently at hospitals.
 She's given Grand Rounds, CMEs, and other talks at UCSF, SF General, Sutter CPMC, Highland Hospital of Oakland, Kaiser Oakland and Richmond, and Harborview Medical Center in Seattle.
+And now that her children’s picturebook is forthcoming, she’s really looking forward to visiting elementary school classrooms as well.
 Check her Events page for events near you, or invite her to your own event at Book Me!

 Publications, Honors, and Awards